linobollansee/the-luxury-blog/README.md

 with project time management.
 Daisy's GitHub profile page is at [https://github.com/Dee-McG](https://github.com/Dee-McG)

 - Slack Community member Kelly Hutchison: Along with project discussions, gave me the motto: "Pass first, then play later" in order to succeed with PP4.
 Kelly's GitHub profile page is at [https://github.com/quiltingcode](https://github.com/quiltingcode)

+### Project Advice

+- When using a Kanban board, seeing a task marked as "Done" can give a sense of completion, but it shouldn't necessarily signal the end of refinement.
+Reassessing finished tasks, especially when there’s extra time or resources, can be invaluable.
+This approach not only allows for minor tweaks that improve functionality or visual polish but also supports continuous improvement principles.
+Optimizing user interactions, improving performance, or adding small but impactful features can elevate the project.